Josh Gibson Statue (1911-1947)

-Often called the "Black Babe Ruth", Josh Gibson was one of the best Negro League baseball players to play the game before the integration of Major League Baseball.
-Despite having such a strong following, Gibson's statistics are often brought into question because Negro Leagues didn't record game summaries, but his stats are often reflective of the best players around the time even by the most conservative historians.
+Often called the "Black Babe Ruth," Josh Gibson was one of the best Negro League baseball players to play the game before the integration of Major League Baseball.
+Despite having such a strong following, Gibson's statistics are often brought into question because Negro Leagues didn't record game summaries.
+However, his stats are often reflective of the best players around the time even by the most conservative historians.
 Gibson would die of a stroke at the young age of 35, which was mere months before Jackie Robinson broke the color barrier in Major League Baseball.
-In 1972, Gibson, along with Buck Leonard, was recognized for his play by being introduced into the Baseball Hall of Fame.
+In 1972, Gibson, along with Buck Leonard, was recognized for his play by being inducted into the Baseball Hall of Fame.

 Backstory and Context

 Josh Gibson began playing baseball around the age of 16 for the department store he was working for at the time, Gimbels.
 He would later go on to be picked up by the Pittsburgh Crawfords, a semi-professional team in 1928.
 In 1930, Gibson was recruited by the Homestead Grays, which was the biggest Negro League team in Pittsburgh.
 He would play for the Homestead Grays, Rojos del Aguila in the Mexican League, Ciudad Trujillo in the Dominican League, and serve as first manager of the Santurce Crabbers in the Puerto Rico Baseball League.